top of page

 Talton, David, Cheryl & Josie

-A little Farm History
+A Little Farm History

-In the late1880's Martha Correll, a widow with a young son, purchased land so that Franklin would have an inheritance.
+In the late 1880s, Martha Correll, a widow with a young son, purchased land so that Franklin would have an inheritance.
 That simple act of love was the beginning of our family and farm.
+Franklin Correll married a lady named Josie and they had 8 children.
+Their youngest child, Eubert Talton (E.T.) inherited the farm.

 E.T. was born May 20, 1905; as the youngest child, he cared for his parents and the farm while several siblings had to go away to war and others were married and moved away.
-E.T. was dedicated to the land and his family and over the years he made changes in the operation to make sure it could sustain his family.
+E.T. was dedicated to the land and his family, and over the years he made changes in the operation to make sure it could sustain his family.
 He was also very concerned about conservation and keeping the land a working farm.
-In 1938, the farm became
+In 1938, the farm became a Grade A Dairy.
+He saw this as a way to adapt and have a continuous revenue source.

 E.T. and his wife Sadie Sharpe had two children, Samuel Edgar in 1943 and Eubert Talton in 1944.
 Growing up on the farm, Sam & Eubert learned the importance of family and stewardship.